ilivans/ysda-computer-vision-part1-2016/README.md

 # images-processing
-Assignments and materials of Images Processing course, YSDA, Spring 2016.
+Assignments and materials for Images Processing course, YSDA, Spring 2016.